openhab/openhab1-addons/bundles/binding/org.openhab.binding.mpower/readme.md

 mpower:mp1.host=192.168.0.15
 mpower:mp1.user=ubnt
 mpower:mp1.password=secret
-mpower:mp1.refresh=10000
+mpower:mp1.refresh=5000

 mpower:mp2.host=192.168.0.27
 mpower:mp2.user=ubnt
 mpower:mp2.password=secret
-mpower:mp2.refresh=60000
+mpower:mp2.refresh=5000
 ```

 Remarks:
 - for the option "mpower:refresh": it defines how often the SSH connection will be checked.
 Best to set this value at 60000.
 - for the option "mpower:<smybolic name>.refresh": it defines how often the items are updated (in ms).
 In case the data has not changed (same voltage etc) no update will be performed.
+A value of 5000 is appropriate.

 # Item Binding Configuration